 Supplemental Aid for School Districts with a Large Area

 Supplemental aid for school districts with a large area is an annual entitlement program authorized under s.
 115.435, Wisconsin Statutes.
-It is a grant created to supplement aid under s.
-121.08, Stats., to school districts that meet the following requirements:
+It is a grant created to supplement aid under Wis.
+Stats.
+121.08 to school districts that meet the following requirements:

 - the school district is at least 200 square miles in area; and

-- at least 80% of the real property in the school district is exempt from taxation under s.
-70.11, taxed as forest croplands under subch.
-I of ch.
-77, owned by or held in trust for a federally recognized American Indian tribe or owned by the federal government.
+- at least 80 percent of the real property in the school district is exempt from taxation under s.
+70.11, taxed as forest croplands under subchapter I of chapter 77, owned by or held in trust for a federally recognized American Indian tribe or owned by the federal government.

 Who is Eligible to Apply